o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-cli.md

 toc: true
 ---

 The tutorial on this page and the video below provide an introduction to project configuration and building in Open 3D Engine (O3DE) using the `o3de` command line interface (CLI) tool.
 The O3DE CLI is a Python script used for project configuration.
-It is invoked from the `scripts` directory in your O3DE install.
+Invoke it from the `scripts` directory in your O3DE install.
 For a complete guide to O3DE CLI commands, refer to the [Project Configuration CLI Reference](/docs/user-guide/project-config/cli-reference).

 The instructions here and in the video guide you through the following steps: